Western Digital (NASDAQ:WDC) Updates Q1 2022 Earnings Guidance

-Western Digital (NASDAQ:WDC) issued an update on its first quarter 2022 earnings guidance on Wednesday morning.
+Western Digital (NASDAQ:WDC) updated its first quarter 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $2.250-$2.550 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.000.
 The company issued revenue guidance of $4.90 billion-$5.10 billion, compared to the consensus revenue estimate of $4.89 billion.

+A number of equities research analysts recently issued reports on the stock.
+Wedbush boosted their target price on shares of Western Digital from $90.00 to $95.00 and gave the company an outperform rating in a report on Thursday, August 5th.
+Mizuho boosted their price objective on shares of Western Digital from $90.00 to $92.00 and gave the stock a buy rating in a research note on Thursday, August 5th.
+Susquehanna Bancshares decreased their price objective on shares of Western Digital to $140.00 and set a positive rating for the company in a research note on Thursday, August 5th.
+Bank of America boosted their price objective on shares of Western Digital from $80.00 to $90.00 and gave the stock a buy rating in a research note on Thursday, May 20th.
+Finally, Morgan Stanley boosted their price objective on shares of Western Digital from $84.00 to $88.00 and gave the stock an overweight rating in a research note on Friday, April 30th.
+Five equities research analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the stock.
+Western Digital currently has a consensus rating of Buy and an average price target of $89.86.

 Western Digital Corporation develops, manufactures, and sells data storage devices and solutions.
 It offers client devices, including hard disk drives (HDDs) and solid state drives (SSDs) for computing devices, such as desktop and notebook personal computers (PCs), smart video systems, gaming consoles, and set top boxes; flash-based embedded storage products for mobile phones, tablets, notebook PCs, and other portable and wearable devices, as well as automotive, Internet of Things, industrial, and connected home applications; flash-based memory wafers; and embedded storage solutions and flash products.